Let’s discuss embalming. There is a lot of information, or rather, misinformation around this subject so here are the straight facts.

 In the case of a delayed cremation or burial, embalming is an alternative that can be substituted in place of refrigeration in many parts of the country, but there are some exceptions.
-Some provincial legislation across Canada requires embalming if they will not reach their place of burial within 72 hours of their passing.
+Some provincial legislation across Canada requires embalming if the body will not reach the place of burial (or cremation) within 72 hours of their passing.

-Depending on the style of your funeral or burial arrangements, there may be benefits to embalming.
+Depending on the style of a funeral or burial arrangements, there may be benefits to embalming.
 Beyond that, there are arguments against the chemicals that are used in the embalming process.
 Some believe that the chemicals used to embalm the body can be detrimental to the environment.
 Some embalmers offer special embalming methods that use no formaldehyde, a component that is traditionally found in embalming chemicals.

 Interested in learning more about the end of life process and funeral services?
 Check out our blog for more information.

 To make cremation arrangements with Eirene, click here.